-The scrappy underdog of the U.S. wireless market is taking a brief break from prodding rivals to revolutionize the way consumers handle their personal finance - and hopefully save them money in the process.
+The scrappy underdog of the US wireless market is taking a brief break from prodding rivals to revolutionize the way consumers handle their personal finance - and hopefully save them money in the process.

-Mobile Money isn't exclusive to T-Mobile customers, but the company's wireless subscribers benefit most with fee-free card reloads at any of the carrier's more than 3,000 retail stores, plus no monthly maintenance fees or withdrawal fees from more than 42,000 in-network ATM machines.
+Mobile Money isn't exclusive to T-Mobile customers, but the company's wireless subscribers benefit most with fee-free card reloads at any of the carrier's 3,000-plus retail stores.

 Goodbye, wicked fees!

 T-Mobile may seem a little off-kilter for going down this path, but the carrier lobbed some stats that may convince customers to give T-Mobile, The Bank a try.

 According to a recent survey conducted by the Federal Deposit Insurance Corporation and cited by T-Mobile, upwards of 68 million US adult don't have a traditional bank account, instead relying on payday lenders or check cashing services.

 Such options usually mean a bite out of the consumer's wallet, but according to T-Mobile, the banking industry as a whole isn't much better.
 In 2013, the industry reportedly racked in a record high amount of ATM, overdraft and monthly maintenance fees.

 "Millions of Americans pay outrageous fees to check cashers, payday lenders and other predatory businesses - just for the right to use their own money.
 Mobile Money shifts the balance of power for T-Mobile customers and keeps more money in their pockets," said John Legere, T-Mobile CEO, in a press release.

 Interested consumers can sign up now for Mobile Money online or at head to local T-Mobile retail store to get their the Visa prepaid card.
 It will also be available in Safeway stores starting next month.